diffplug/gitfromscratch/Branches/Overview.md

 In the previous example, something surprising happened when we checked out ABC.
 123 disappeared!
 But when we added it back as a "tip", it just magically came back!
 What's going on?

 As far as the files in your working copy are concerned, the only commits that matter are the ancestors of the HEAD commit - none of the other commits have any effect.
 As you'll see when you learn more about moving commits around, it's really common to make a bunch of messy commits and later throw them away.
-You don't want a bunch of discarded commits cluttering up your history table, which is why we only show you the ancestor commits.  **If you want to see commits which aren't ancestors of HEAD, you have to explicitly add a branch to tips which does have those commits as ancestors.**
+You don't want a bunch of discarded commits cluttering up your history table, so DiffPlug only shows you the ancestor commits.  **If you want to see commits which aren't ancestors of HEAD, you have to explicitly add a branch to tips which does have those commits as ancestors.**

 The tips section is useful for searching for branches and navigating history.
 When you hover the mouse over a branch, it will scroll the history window to show you where that branch is.
 When you stop hovering, it will scroll back to where you were.